-(a) Assume that a customer completes his/her education slot and/or work slot per his/her IRP, and meets the requirements of Payment Point 1 in Table C.6.2 on January 20th.
-The customer is then placed in employment on February 1st and becomes unemployed on March 1st.
+(a) Assume a customer was referred to the Provider on January 20th.
+The customer is placed in employment on February 1st and becomes unemployed on March 1st.
 The customer met work participation requirements while employed.
-Therefore, the Provider is eligible for a \$400 work placement payment because the customer was employed within 4 months of January 20th and retained his/her employment for at least two weeks.
+Therefore, the Provider is eligible for a \$400 work placement payment because the customer was employed within 3 months of January 20th and retained his/her employment for at least two weeks.

-- (b) Now assume that the same customer finds new employment on March 31st and retains his/her job through May 31st while fully meeting work participation requirements.
-Since the customer found employment within 4 months of January 20th, the Provider is eligible for a \$400 work placement payment.
+- DCPO-2011-H-0078 - (b) Now assume that the same customer finds new employment on March 31st and retains his/her job through May 31st while fully meeting work participation requirements.
+Since the customer found employment within 3 months of January 20th, the Provider is eligible for a \$400 work placement payment.
 However, because the Provider has already received a \$400 work placement payment for this same customer, the Provider can only receive \$200. - (c) Now assume that the same customer finds employment on June 15th.
-This time the customer is placed into employment more than 4 months after the education or work slot completion date.
+This time the customer is placed into employment more than 3 months after the date the customer was referred to the Provider.
 Hence, the Provider is eligible for a \$200 work placement payment.
-However, because the Provider is limited to two work placement payments per customer per 12-month calendar period, the Provider does not receive any work placement payment.
+However, the Provider is limited to two work placement payments per customer per 12-month calendar period.
+As such, the Provider does not receive any work placement payment.